cqse/teamscale-jacoco-agent/agent/USAGE.md

 # One-time conversion of .exec files to .xml

+This tool is also useful in case you are using the plain JaCoCo agent.

 Converting `.exec` files produced by raw JaCoCo to XML can be cumbersome.
 You can run the `bin/convert` tool to perform this conversion for you.
 Run `bin/convert --help` to see all available command line options.